 Prerequisite: BIB 1303, 1304 and either BIB 4391 or consent of instructor.
-Three semester hours

 BIBLE 4311.
 OLD TESTAMENT POETRY.

 A study of the poetical portions of the Old Testament with emphasis on Job, the Psalms, and Proverbs.
 Attention will be given to the literary aspects, the message and the interpretation of these books.
 Spring, odd years.